string(18) "art-deco-modernist"

 Wool

-Claude Loewer, born in Switzerland in 1917, pioneered the translation of abstract painting’s language into textile art.
-His works grace numerous private and public collections, including the Centre National d’Art Contemporain and the Mobilier National in Paris.
+Born in Switzerland in 1917, Claude Loewer was one of the main figures responsible for translating the language of abstract painting to that of textile art.
+His work is present in numerous private and public collections, among which the Centre National d’Art Contemporain and the Mobilier National in Paris.

 Let's stay in touch.